CellCentric's cancer inhibitors

-CellCentric has discovered and patented potent, highly selective, orally-bioavailable small molecule inhibitors of p300/CBP.
+CellCentric has discovered and patented potent, highly selective, orally-bioavailable small molecule inhibitors of the bromo-domains of p300/CBP.

-(1) Inhibition of p300/CBP with CellCentric’s compounds leads to the down regulation of the androgen receptor (AR), AR-splice variants and c-Myc in vivo.
-This AR degradation mechanism of action is directly applicable to the treatment of castrate-resistant prostate cancer (CRPC).
+(1) Inhibition of p300/CBP with CellCentric’s drug Candidate CCS1477 leads to the down regulation of the androgen receptor (AR), AR-splice variants and c-Myc in vivo.
+This is directly applicable to the treatment of castrate-resistant prostate cancer (CRPC).

 Inhibition of p300/CBP has also been shown to affect regulatory T-cells and their suppressive function, thus increasing the ability of the body’s immune system to target tumour cells.

 Recent conference posters